Nauroz – Spring is here

 Parsi women would decorate the entrance of their houses with sandal and roli and visit the fire Temple.

 Those of Persian would dress up in new clothes and celebrate the festival.
 There would be feasts which would definitely include a few dishes of fish( a sign of prosperity in Persian tradition), yogurt, siwaiyan (vermicelli) and semolina.
 People would greet each other with the words ‘ Hama roz’.

 The palaces of the Emperor and havelis of the nobility would be decorated and Nauroz would be celebrated with great pomp and show.

 On this day the Emperor would receive expensive gifts and also give gifts in return.
 He would be weighed in gold and gems and that would be distributed amongst the poor.

 Titles were also given on Nauroz.

-Under Akbar, Nauroz was said to be an Alam e Afrozdan, which was celebrated by all.
+Under the Mughals, Nauroz was was celebrated by all.
 Following the customs of the ancient Parsis banquets were held and there was great festivity in the court, harem and the empire.

 The Hindu subjects also joined in with great enthusiasm as importance was given to fire on this day.

 Maheshwar Dayal writing about festivities in Red Fort, says that near the Diwan e Khaas there were 20 palaces and these would be given to individual nobles who were responsible for decorating it and establishing musical soirees in it.